Mesothelioma Fatigue and Muscle Weakness

 - Lack of activity

 Management for muscle weakness or wasting depends on the cause.
-Treatment of the underlying cause can always be helpful, whether that is with systemic chemotherapy or radiation for bone metastasis.
-There are guidelines specific towards physical activity and the benefit this can have on overall energy and physical symptoms.
+Treatment of the underlying cause can always be helpful, whether with systemic chemotherapy or radiation for bone metastasis.
+There are guidelines specific to physical activity and the benefit to overall energy and physical symptoms.

-Cachexia is similarly difficult to manage, as it comes at the later stages of mesothelioma.
-However, some interventions will help, especially when caught early:[4]
+Cachexia is similarly challenging to manage, as it comes at the later stages of mesothelioma.
+However, some interventions will help, especially when caught early:[5]

 - Managing any symptoms or complications that reduce appetite, such as nausea caused by chemotherapy or infections